loteque/loteque/README.md

 ### I want to work with you to achieve your next goal, especially on:
   - 🔃 Open Source/Free Software
-  - 🎯 Iteractive media, Games, Art Installations
+  - 🎯 Interactive media, Games, Art Installations
   - 🌐 Decentralized Web Systems

 <!--START_SECTION:waka-->